jsommers/metameasurement/README.rst

      ``Protocol`` is (icmp | tcp | udp) (for hop-limited probes).
 Default is icmp.

      ``allhops``: probe all hops up to maxttl (for hop-limited probes)

+     ``constflow``: manipulate packet contents to force first 4 bytes of transport header to be constant (to make probes follow a constant path).
+This parameter only has an affect on icmp; data are appended to force the checksum to be a constant value.
+Note: udp/tcp probes always have const first 4 bytes.

 Here are some examples::